 We know that climate change responsibility and action start with our own direct carbon footprint.
-The carbon inventory Pacolet Milliken completed in early 2021 confirmed that nearly all of emissions from our operations (nearly 97% of the 2019 inventory when Ni Pacolet's emissions are excluded) are associated with Bushy Park.
+The carbon inventory Pacolet Milliken completed in early 2021 confirmed that nearly all emissions from our operations (nearly 97% of the 2019 inventory when Ni Pacolet's emissions are excluded) are associated with Bushy Park.
 The main pieces of our carbon footprint at Bushy Park are those associated with electricity supplied by our local utility, Dominion South Carolina, and those associated with our on-site use of natural gas (such as our production and delivery of steam).
 Since this is the lion's share of Pacolet Milliken's operational GHG footprint, we are taking the following actions to mitigate that impact.

 - Improve Energy Efficiency and Reduce Direct Emissions at Our Owned and Operated Buildings and Operations.
 Pacolet Milliken does own and operate facilities at the Park.
 For those facilities, we commit to: - + Conduct or engage a qualified energy services/ engineering firm to conduct a comprehensive energy audit to identify all opportunities to reduce energy demand.
-Measures could include passive and active lighting upgrades, pump/motor upgrades to increase efficiency, sensor technologies, and automated building energy management systems. - + For HVAC, we will continue to scrutinize existing systems for efficiency performance and refrigerant leakage; evaluate the need for accelerated replacement of under-performing systems and replace such units on that schedule with units that have best-in-class efficiency ratings and we will favor new units utilizing new refrigerants with lower global warming potential (GWP) than incumbent gases.
+Measures could include passive and active lighting upgrades, pump/motor upgrades to increase efficiency, sensor technologies, and automated building energy management systems. - + For HVAC, we will continue to scrutinize existing systems for efficiency performance and refrigerant leakage; evaluate the need for accelerated replacement of under-performing systems and replace such units on that schedule with units that have best-in-class energy for our demand at Bushy Park.
+Currently, efficiency ratings and we will favor new units Dominion South Carolina has no such offerings utilizing new refrigerants with lower global to customers like us.
+We intend, however, to advocate for renewable energy supply with warming potential (GWP) than incumbent Dominion South Carolina and with South gases.
+Carolina policymakers and regulators.
+As the new and affordable renewable energy supply products are made available in the future, we will seek to procure renewable energy for our own use and for our tenants.

 - Reduce the GHG Intensity of Steam Production.
 We will pursue two key strategies for reducing the carbon footprint of our steam operations. - + Engage qualified process engineers to assess and make recommendations for improving the process efficiency of our steam production operations.
 (By installing a new economizer on Boilers 1 through 4, we can increase boiler efficiency by approximately 8%-10%.) - + Explore options for displacing fossil natural gas used in steam production with renewable natural gas (RNG).
 We will survey current market availability and pricing and if needed, publish a request for proposals (RFP) for alternative gas supply. - Seek to Expand On-site Solar Production.
 Our land footprint at Bushy Park presents an opportunity for additional deployment of onsite solar capacity.
 We commit to working in a cooperative but persistent fashion to pressure Dominion South Carolina, our tenants, and regulatory authorities to allow us to deploy more clean energy on-site at Bushy Park. - Seek to Procure Off-site Renewable Energy for Bushy Park.
-Because we are located in a non-competitive, regulated electricity market, we have limited ability to purchase renewable energy for our demand at Bushy Park.
-Currently, Dominion South Carolina has no such offerings to customers like us.
-We intend, however, to advocate for renewable energy supply with Dominion South Carolina and with South Carolina policymakers and regulators.
-As the new and affordable renewable energy supply products are made available in the future, we will seek to procure renewable energy for our own use and for our tenants.
+Because we are located in a non-competitive, regulated electricity market, we have limited ability to purchase renewable